Power, Corruption & Lies: Music

 Power, Corruption & Lies, an evolution from New Order's debut album, Movement (1981), combines the band's roots in post-punk with influences from electronic music into a sound described as synth-pop, electropop, new wave, synth-rock, dance-rock, post-punk and dance-punk.
 According to Matt Mitchell of Paste Magazine, "[the album] was, at the time, the heaviest the band had ever flirted with electronica."
 Mitchell further characterized the album's sound as "a gentle portrait of ambient, post-industrial tenderness."
 The track "5-8-6" has been called "a literal interpretation of early house music", while influences from Kraftwerk and Giorgio Moroder has also been noted.
-Additionally, the album's sounds have been categorized as synth-pop, and darker songs such as "We All Stand" and “Your Silent Face” are contrasted with brighter and more optimistic songs such as "The Village”.
+Additionally, the album's sounds have been categorised as synth-pop, and darker songs such as "We All Stand" and “Your Silent Face” are contrasted with brighter and more optimistic songs such as "The Village”.
 GQ India assessed: "By doing what Joy Division had not been able to do - playing in America, visiting New York clubs, getting a serious hit with 'Blue Monday' - the light began to seep in through the once cavernous darkness of the New Order sound.
 The sheer force of Power, Corruption and Lies comes from the intensity of this newfound light and euphoria charging through their music."
 The hit single "Blue Monday" was recorded in the same sessions and released separately as a non-album twelve-inch single, later appearing as an added track on some CD versions of the album.